changeworld/azure-docs.ja-jp/articles/azure-monitor/logs/manage-cost-storage.md

-let PerNodePrice = 15.; // Enter your montly price per monitored nodes let PerNodeOveragePrice = 2.30; // Enter your price per GB for data overage in the Per Node pricing tier let PerGBPrice = 2.30; // Enter your price per GB in the Pay-as-you-go pricing tier let CarRes100Price = 196.; // Enter your price for the 100 GB/day Capacity Reservation let CarRes200Price = 368.; // Enter your price for the 200 GB/day Capacity Reservation let CarRes300Price = 540.; // Enter your price for the 300 GB/day Capacity Reservation
+let PerNodePrice = 15.; // Enter your montly price per monitored nodes let PerNodeOveragePrice = 2.30; // Enter your price per GB for data overage in the Per Node pricing tier let PerGBPrice = 2.30; // Enter your price per GB in the Pay-as-you-go pricing tier let CommitmentTier100Price = 196.; // Enter your price for the 100 GB/day commitment tier let CommitmentTier200Price = 368.; // Enter your price for the 200 GB/day commitment tier let CommitmentTier300Price = 540.; // Enter your price for the 300 GB/day commitment tier
-let CarRes400Price = 704.; // Enter your price for the 400 GB/day Capacity Reservation
+let CommitmentTier400Price = 704.; // Enter your price for the 400 GB/day commitment tier
-let CarRes500Price = 865.; // Enter your price for the 500 GB/day Capacity Reservation
+let CommitmentTier500Price = 865.; // Enter your price for the 500 GB/day commitment tier
+let CommitmentTier1000Price = 1700.; // Enter your price for the 1000 GB/day commitment tier
+let CommitmentTier2000Price = 3320.; // Enter your price for the 2000 GB/day commitment tier
+let CommitmentTier5000Price = 8050.; // Enter your price for the 5000 GB/day commitment tier
 // ---------------------------------------
 let SecurityDataTypes=dynamic(["SecurityAlert", "SecurityBaseline", "SecurityBaselineSummary", "SecurityDetection", "SecurityEvent", "WindowsFirewall", "MaliciousIPCommunication", "LinuxAuditLog", "SysmonEvent", "ProtectionStatus", "WindowsEvent", "Update", "UpdateSummary"]);
 let StartDate = startofday(datetime_add("Day",-1*daysToEvaluate,now()));